makhowastaken/GWGBC_FW/HWv1_1/README.md

 ## Updating

 So you've decided to tinker despite the numerous warnings.
 I certainly don't blame you but keep in mind that I am NOT funnyplaying nor am I on their payroll.
 We just have a good working relationship via mutual partners.
-If you run into technical issues updating, no support will be provided.
+If you run into technical issues updating, no support will be provided by me.
 You have been warned.
 Again.

 Instructions on this process in video linked above; skip to the one hour mark.